 I started The Rooms Project in March 2014 after celebrating my first year of continuous sobriety.
 I had battled my own addiction to alcohol for an ugly twelve years, and when I entered the recovery community I was shocked by the people I found there.
 Here were everyday individuals just like me who could not on their own stop drinking or using drugs.
 It was through access to treatment and connecting with others that they were able to stay clean and sober.

 As both a photojournalist and humanitarian, I was desperate to show life on the other side of addiction.
 I wanted to give recovery a voice through the stories of experience, strength, and hope I often heard in “the rooms” of recovery support groups and meetings.
 So I set out to capture the stories of anyone who was willing to share that side of themselves with me.

 Since that time, the project has grown significantly.
-In February 2015 I raised more than $5,000 through Kickstarter to travel to nineteen different states in the U.S. and meet more than 100 people living in long-term recovery.
-Thanks to these incredible donors, so far I’ve traveled alone through Pennsylvania, New Jersey, New York, Connecticut, Rhode Island, Massachusetts, New Hampshire, Maine, Ohio, Indiana, Illinois, Kentucky, Tennessee, Georgia, Florida, South Carolina, North Carolina, Virginia, Washington DC and Maryland, which is not bad for an alcoholic who—when drinking—couldn’t stand to be alone for more than thirty seconds.
+In February 2015 I raised more than $5,000 through Kickstarter to travel to twenty-two different states in the U.S. and meet more than 100 people living in long-term recovery.
+Thanks to these incredible donors, so far I’ve traveled alone through Pennsylvania, New Jersey, New York, Connecticut, Rhode Island, Massachusetts, New Hampshire, Maine, Ohio, Indiana, Illinois, Kentucky, Tennessee, Georgia, Alabama, Mississippi, Louisiana, Florida, South Carolina, North Carolina, Virginia, Maryland and Washington DC, which is not bad for an alcoholic who—when drinking—couldn’t stand to be alone for more than thirty seconds.

-In that time I have met 109 true recovery warriors—warriors just like those who have battled cancer—who have emerged as healthy, recharged individuals adding value to our society as they live on the other side of their disease.
+In that time I have met nearly 130 true recovery warriors—warriors just like those who have battled cancer—who have emerged as healthy, recharged individuals adding value to our society as they live on the other side of their disease.